flyteorg/flyteidl/protos/docs/admin/admin.rst

    :widths: auto

-   "id", ":ref:`ref_flyteidl.core.WorkflowExecutionIdentifier`", "", "Identifier of the execution to update" "status", ":ref:`ref_flyteidl.admin.ExecutionStatus`", "", "Status object to set as the new value"
+   "id", ":ref:`ref_flyteidl.core.WorkflowExecutionIdentifier`", "", "Identifier of the execution to update" "state", ":ref:`ref_flyteidl.admin.ExecutionState`", "", "State to set as the new value active/archive"